Marvel Cinematic Universe: The Multiverse Saga films and series

+Integration of mutant characters and the X-Men

-In December 2017, the Walt Disney Company agreed to acquire assets from 21st Century Fox, including 20th Century Fox.
-The transaction officially closed on March 19, 2019.
-The acquisition saw the return of the film rights of Deadpool, the X-Men characters, and the Fantastic Four characters to Marvel Studios, which would "create richer, more complex worlds of inter-related characters and stories".
-Some of the first elements previously controlled by 20th Century Fox to be integrated into the MCU were the organization S.W.O.R.D. in the Disney+ series WandaVision and the fictional country Madripoor in the series The Falcon and the Winter Soldier.
-Additionally, Patrick Stewart appeared as Earth-838 Professor Charles Xavier in Doctor Strange in the Multiverse of Madness (2022), portraying a different version of the character that he previously played in 20th Century Fox's X-Men film series, while Kamala Khan was revealed to have a genetic mutation in Ms. Marvel, with star Iman Vellani confirming she was the first mutant in the MCU.
-Namor is also revealed to be a mutant in Black Panther: Wakanda Forever (2022) as he is in the comics.
+In December 2017, Disney agreed to acquire assets from 21st Century Fox, and finalized the transaction on March 19, 2019.
+This saw the return of the film rights for Deadpool, the X-Men, and the Fantastic Four to Marvel Studios, although Feige explained that despite the acquisition being completed in 2019, access and integration of these characters and concepts were unavailable "for a very long time" because of corporate acquisition laws.
+Some of the first elements to be integrated into the MCU following the acquisition were the organization S.W.O.R.D. in the Disney+ series WandaVision (2021) and the fictional country Madripoor in the series The Falcon and the Winter Soldier (2021).
+Additionally, Patrick Stewart appeared as Professor Charles Xavier in the film Doctor Strange in the Multiverse of Madness (2022), portraying a different version of the character that he previously played in Fox's X-Men film series, while Kamala Khan was revealed to have a genetic mutation in Ms. Marvel, with star Iman Vellani confirming that she is the first mutant (a term related to the X-Men) in the MCU.
+Namor is also revealed to be a mutant in the film Black Panther: Wakanda Forever (2022), as he is in the comics.
+Kelsey Grammer appears as Dr. Hank McCoy / Beast in The Marvels (2023), reprising the role from the X-Men films.
+The film also introduces the mutant Binary, an alternate version of Maria Rambeau, portrayed by Lashana Lynch.

+Feige called Deadpool & Wolverine (2024) the true start to Marvel Studios' exploration and use of the Fox characters, and said every project after it would be part of the MCU's "Mutant era".
+Some of the films between Deadpool & Wolverine and Secret Wars featured additional X-Men characters, with Feige saying the story of Secret Wars would lead into a "new age of mutants" and the X-Men being introduced to the MCU.
+Doomsday sees additional X-Men film series actors reprising their roles, including Ian McKellen as Erik Lensherr / Magneto, Alan Cumming as Kurt Wagner / Nightcrawler, Rebecca Romijn as Raven Darkhölme / Mystique, and James Marsden as Scott Summers / Cyclops.
+Stewart and Grammer also reprise their roles in the film.
+Feige reportedly has a 10-year plan for the X-Men in the MCU.

+Next saga

+In July 2025, Feige said Marvel Studios was "already well into development" on the three phases of their next saga following the conclusion of the Multiverse Saga with Secret Wars.
+He said Phase Seven would be "directly impacted" by the films of Phase Six.